lokeshvenky2/Smart-Sorting-Transfer-Learning-for-Identifying-Rotten-Fruits-and-Vegetables/README.md

 5. **Deployment**: If you want to deploy the app (e.g., on Heroku or Render), I can provide guidance.
 6. **Further Assistance**: Let me know if you need help with specific files (e.g., reviewing `app.py` or `train_model.py`) or additional features.

-If you have any specific modifications or additional sections you’d like to add to the README, please let me know! 🚀